Outside Providence (film): Reception

 The film recouped costs within the first month of release, with revenue exceeding the $7 million budget by $300,000.

-Rotten Tomatoes gives the film a score of 51% with an average rating of 5.6/10, based on 76 reviews.
+Rotten Tomatoes gives the film a score of 52% with an average rating of 5.6/10, based on 77 reviews.
 The site's consensus states: "Miscasted performers and humor miss the mark."
 Metacritic gives the film a score of 62 out of 100 based on reviews from 32 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Home media

+Buena Vista Home Entertainment (under the Miramax Home Entertainment banner) released Outside Providence on VHS and DVD in 2000.

+In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
+That same month, the studio was taken over by private equity firm Filmyard Holdings.
+Filmyard licensed the home media rights for several Miramax titles to Echo Bridge Entertainment, and on January 10, 2012, Echo Bridge reissued Outside Providence on DVD with new artwork.
+In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
+This deal included Outside Providence, and ran for five years, eventually ending on June 1, 2016.

+Filmyard Holdings sold Miramax to Qatari company beIN Media Group in March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+Outside Providence was one of the 700 titles they acquired in the deal, and since April 2020, the film has been distributed on digital platforms by Paramount Pictures.